If It Ain't Got That Swing: Contents summary

 If It Ain't Got That Swing chronicles the author's transition from support of liberalism towards right-wing politics.
 Judge says he was influenced by the writings of Christopher Lasch, especially his work The Culture of Narcissism.
 The author's shift from left-wing politics to conservatism was additionally motivated by his initial foray into swing dancing.
 Judge examines the contemporary period of swing revival.

 The author recounts what he views as a subculture appreciative of rock and roll within American society which is devoid of any real meaning.
 Judge argues that this rock and roll culture is representative of an adolescent mentality.
 He criticizes changes which took place in the United States during the 1960s and praises cotillions as a way to return to an earlier period within American society.

 Judge writes that he himself took up swing dancing in the locality of Washington, D.C. in 1995.
 He describes for the reader the nervousness he felt while entering his first swing dance lesson, because he had previously relied upon alcoholic beverages as a way to make himself feel more comfortable in public gatherings.
 He charts the swing revival to two factors: the 1996 film Swingers, and a 1998 advertisement with youths performing the Lindy Hop while promoting Gap Inc. clothing.

 Judge pines for a culture in the United States reminiscent of more conservative ideology.
-Judge cites the adultery of Bill Clinton as evidence of a breakdown in contemporary societal values.
+Judge cites the adultery of Bill Clinton as evidence of a breakdown in social values.
 He criticizes feminism and instead embraces a culture of chivalry.
 The author puts forth an argument that liberalism is hypocritical.
 Judge asserts that culture within the United States lacks organization, freedom, and connectedness.
 He argues that these qualities can be found in swing revival.